-Home » Logical Fallacies » Logical Fallacies
+Home » UGC NET 2024 Notification » Logical Fallacies

 Logical Fallacies, Download UGC NET Reasoning Study Notes PDF

-Logical fallacies are errors in reasoning or argumentation that can lead to faulty or deceptive conclusions.
-They are common in discussions and debates and can undermine the validity and soundness of an argument.
 In the pursuit of sound reasoning and critical thinking, it is vital to identify and understand the presence of fallacies.
 Fallacies are deceptive and faulty patterns of reasoning that can lead us astray from logical and rational discourse.
 They often appear persuasive at first glance but upon closer inspection, reveal flaws and inconsistencies.

 UGC NET Study Notes for Paper 1